jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 ## Scope of this Experiment
 The CFBL-Address header and the CFBL-Feedback-ID header are an experiment.
 Participation in this experiment consists of adding the CFBL-Address-Header on email sender side or by using the CFBl-Address-Header to send FBL reports to the provided address on mailbox provider side.
-Feedback on the results of this experiment can be emailed to the author or raised as an issue at https://github.com/jpbede/rfc-cfbl-address-header/.
+Feedback on the results of this experiment can be emailed to the author, raised as an issue at https://github.com/jpbede/rfc-cfbl-address-header/ or can be emailed to the IETF cfbl mailing list (cfbl@ietf.org).

 The goal of this experiment is to answer the following questions based on real-world deployments: